limmyh53/thesis-code/README.md

 ## Prerequisites

-The code uses packages and libraries for R (version 3.4.1) and Python (version 2.7 or 3.5).
+The project used packages and libraries for R (version 3.4.1) and Python (version 2.7 or 3.5).
 For R the following libraries are required:
 * MASS
 * e1071
 * caret